Nevanlinna-Pick problem and uniqueness of left inverses in convex domains, symmetrized bidisc and tetrablock: Motivation: geodesics vs. left inverses

 In most cases studied by us there is such a correspondence.
 More precisely, we show that in the class of strongly linearly convex domains any complex geodesic has many left inverses (see Theorem~\ref{theorem:strongly}) whereas in the case of convex domains the non-uniqueness of geodesics implies the uniqueness of left inverses (this is exactly the case in two dimensional case, in higher dimension there must be many more geodesics - see Theorem~\ref{theorem:uniqueness}).
 Recall that strongly linearly convex domains admit uniquely determined geodesics.
 There are, however, other convex domains with uniquely determined complex geodesics and yet determining uniquely left inverses (see Proposition~\ref{prop:example}).

 The above discussion and the results presented show that the situation in the case of convex domains is relatively well understood and to some extent regular.
 We may go, however, beyond that class of domains.
 Recall that there are two $\CC$-convex domains not biholomorphic to convex ones for which the Lempert Theorem holds (i.e. the Carath\'eodory function and the Lempert function coincide).
 These domains although somehow related turn out to be quite different as the uniqueness of the geodesics is concerned.
-The symmetrized bidisc has uniquely determined geodesics and yet many of them (but not all!) admit unique left inverses (see Theorem~\ref{theorem:symmetrizedbidisc-leftinverse}) whereas the tetrablock has generically non-uniqueness of geodesics but the problem of uniqueness of left inverses is a much more complex one (see Section~\ref{section:tetrablock}).
-We could settle down the problem but the philosophy which is behind that phenomenon is still a mystery to us.
+The symmetrized bidisc has uniquely determined geodesics and yet many of them (but not all!) admit unique left inverses (see Theorem~\ref{theorem:symmetrizedbidisc-leftinverse}) whereas a generic geodesic of the tetrablock is non-unique but the problem of uniqueness of left inverses is a much more complex one (see Section~\ref{section:tetrablock}).
+We are able to determine the Carath\'eodory set for the tetrablock and we can settle down the problem but the philosophy which is behind that phenomenon is still a mystery to us.

 Note that the study of the problem of uniqueness of left inverses in the symmetrized bidisc reduces, in some cases, to the uniqueness of the Nevanlinna-Pick problem for three points in the bidisc.
 Moreover, in our study in these two domains we rely very much upon the description of holomorphic retracts in the bidisc (see Theorem~\ref{theorem:retracts}).